 Your pain specialist will ask you about your pain.
 After talking about when and where you feel pain, you'll work together to find a diagnosis.
-Some methods include ultrasounds, sympathetic nerve blocks, or joint injections.
 To make sure you find the reason for your pain, make sure you ask these questions:

 Sometimes there are no clear answers why you have pain.
 That does not mean it can't be treated.
 There are many different options for managing chronic pain, and living a meaningful life with it.

 Discussing treatment plans

 Once you've learned why you're feeling pain, it's time to talk treatment.
 Treatments for chronic pain include therapies and medications.
 The specialist will recommend next steps, but ask these questions to make sure you know what to do:

 Will treatment require frequent doctor visits or future surgery?

 Remember: Getting a diagnosis for your chronic pain can be difficult.
 Pain specialists help create pain management plans, and it helps to come prepared.
 These questions will guide you to creating a pain management plan.

 If treating your pain from different angles is the most helpful approach, you may end up working with a team of specialists

 You can begin by signing in to My HealtheVet and sending a secure message to your health care team.